WebKit/Documentation/docs/Ports/WindowsPort.md

 It supports only 64 bit Windows.

 ## Cloning Webkit
-A full clone of the [Webkit repository](https://github.com/WebKit/WebKit) is required.
-Shallow cloning will not work.
+Ensure that you are NOT cloning under an ancestor directory that is a git repository.
+This may confuse `build-webkit` script and result in failure.<br>
+A shallow clone of the WebKit repository at a hash or tag may work if you are just building a release and not intending to develop WebKit.

 ## Installing Development Tools

 Install [the latest Visual Studio with "Desktop development with C++" workload](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation).

-If you have *"C++ Clang Tools for Windows"* installed for the workload, this will take precedence and the build will fail.
-Explicitilty provide the full path to a alternative llvm `clang-cl.exe` in the Webkit Command Prompt script for this case.
+If have included *C++ Clang Tools for Windows* for the workload, it's Llvm will take precedence and the build may fail.
+For this scenario, explicitilty provide the full path to an alternative Windows Llvm's `clang-cl.exe` in the Webkit Command Prompt script.

 [Activate Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development#activate-developer-mode).
-build-webkit script creates a symlink to a generated compile_commands.json.
+`build-webkit` script creates a symlink to a generated compile_commands.json.

 Install CMake, Perl, Python, Ruby, gperf \([GnuWin32 Gperf](https://gnuwin32.sourceforge.net/packages/gperf.htm)\), LLVM, and Ninja.
 - Python 3.12 has [a problem for WebKit at the moment](https://webkit.org/b/261113).
 Use Python 3.11.